Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Related work

 \section{Related work}

-\emph{Embodied visual tracking (EVT)} is an active research area in embodied vision~\cite{luo2018end, luo2019pami, zhang2018coarse, xi2021anti, li2020pose, devo2021enhancing, zhong2019ad, zhong2018advat, zhong2021distractor, zhong2023rspt}.
-Luo. et al~\cite{luo2018end} first train end-to-end visual policy via RL and successfully deploy the policy trained in a simulator on real-world robot~\cite{luo2019pami}.
-Zhong, et al.~\cite{zhong2019ad, zhong2018advat, zhong2021distractor} use multi-agent games to further improve the end-to-end tracking performance and generalize ability in unseen environments and environments with obstacles or distractions.
-In recent research, embodied visual tracking has been used in embodied agents as a fundamental task.
-Meta adopts embodied visual tracking to implement social navigation tasks~\cite{puig2023habitat}.
-Zhong, et al.~\cite{zhong2021distractor}, and Bajcsy, et al. ~\cite{bajcsy2023learning} use cross-modal teacher-student learning strategy with multi-agent games to train a robust visual tracking policy.

-However, all these methods are trained by online interactions, leading to a high cost in training time (at least 12 hours).
-Moreover, the tracker might suffer from occlusion of obstacles, cluttered strictures, and surrounding active distractors and the target may momentarily disappear from the field of view while deploying visual tracking on real robots exposes agents to dynamic and intricate surroundings.
-To address the training efficiency and these unique challenges, we first introduce the offline learning paradigm for embodied visual tracking, making it feasible to efficiently train a robust tracker within an hour.
+\textbf{Embodied Visual Tracking (EVT)} is an active research area in embodied vision~\cite{luo2018end, luo2019pami, zhang2018coarse, xi2021anti, li2020pose, devo2021enhancing, zhong2019ad, zhong2018advat, zhong2021distractor, zhong2023rspt}.
+Luo, et al~\cite{luo2018end} first trained an end-to-end visual policy via RL and successfully deployed the policy trained in a simulator on a real-world robot~\cite{luo2019pami}.
+Zhong, et al.~\cite{zhong2019ad, zhong2018advat} use multi-agent games to improve the robustness and generalization of the tracker in unseen environments.
+Recently, Meta has adopted a similar end-to-end RL method for embodied social navigation tasks~\cite{puig2023habitat}.
+Zhong, et al.~\cite{zhong2021distractor} and Bajcsy, et al. ~\cite{bajcsy2023learning,chenALDI} use cross-modal teacher-student learning strategy with multi-agent games to train a robust visual tracking policy.
+However, all these methods are trained by online interactions, leading to a high cost in training time.
+In addition, training time might increase when transferring to complex real-world environments, such as obstacle occlusions, active distractors, and temporary targets.
+To improve training efficiency, we first introduce an offline reinforcement learning paradigm for embodied visual tracking, making it feasible to efficiently train a robust tracker in an hour.

-\emph{Offline Reinforcement Learning (Offline RL)}~\cite{fujimoto2019off, kumar2020conservative} has been first proposed as a paradigm that learns optimal policies from fixed offline datasets, avoiding the need for online data collection, which aims to increase the training efficiency.
-However, Offline RL faces several challenges, such as data distributional shifts, inaccurate state reward estimation, and exploration-exploitation trade-offs.
+\textbf{Offline Reinforcement Learning (Offline RL)}~\cite{fujimoto2019off, kumar2020conservative} has been first proposed as a paradigm that learns optimal policies from fixed offline datasets, avoiding the need for online data collection, which aims to increase the training efficiency.
+Shah, et al.\cite{shah2022offline} presented the first offline RL system for robotic navigation, which uses previously collected data to optimize user-specified reward functions in the real world.
+Yet, this system depends on a fixed reward function, making it less adaptable to various environments.
+With superior training efficiency, Offline RL still faces several challenges, such as data distributional shifts, inaccurate state reward estimation, and exploration-exploitation trade-offs.